mirelesadan/reinforcement/README.md

 # Reinforcement: Inverting a Double-Pendulum In a Cart (DPIC)
-Repository cretaed by Adan J. Mireles (Fall 2022) for the Data-Enabled Physics Course at Rice University.
+Repository created by Adan J. Mireles (Fall 2022) for the Data-Enabled Physics Course at Rice University.

 - Derive equations of motion for a Double-Pendulum In a Cart (DPIC).